xnajasho/tp/docs/UserGuide.md

 * `find alex david` returns `Alex Yeoh`, `David Li`<br>
   ![result for 'find alex david'](images/findAlexDavidResult.png)

+### Viewing a contact: `view`

+View the full contact details (address, email, description etc) of the person stored in FriendBook

+Format: `view INDEX`

+* Views the person at the specified `INDEX`.
+* The index refers to the index number shown in the currently displayed person list.
+* The index **must be a positive integer** 1, 2, 3, …​

+Examples:
+* `list` followed by `view 1` views the full details of the 1st person in the FriendBook.

 ### Deleting a person : `delete`

 Deletes the specified person from the FriendBook.